isc-projects/bind9/doc/arm/reference.rst

     This is similar to ``signatures-validity``, but for DNSKEY records.
     The default is ``P2W`` (2 weeks).

-.. namedconf:statement:: max-zone-ttl
+``max-zone-ttl``

-    Like the ``max-zone-ttl`` zone option, this specifies the maximum permissible TTL value, in seconds, for the zone.
+   Like the :namedconf:ref:`max-zone-ttl` zone option, this specifies the maximum permissible TTL value, in seconds, for the zone.

-    This is needed in DNSSEC-maintained zones because when rolling to a new DNSKEY, the old key needs to remain available until RRSIG records have expired from caches.
-The ``max-zone-ttl`` option guarantees that the largest TTL in the zone is no higher than the set value.

-    The default value is ``PT24H`` (24 hours).
-A ``max-zone-ttl`` of zero is treated as if the default value were in use.

 .. namedconf:statement:: nsec3param